davidmerrick/partymode/README.md

 # partymode 🎉

 Buzzing people into your apartment building when you're having a party?
 Ain't nobody got time for that!
 That's why I built partymode.
 It's a service that auto-buzzes people into my building when enabled, otherwise forwards calls to my phone.
-It uses [Twilio](https://www.twilio.com/) to handle calls and SMS, backed by AWS Lambda functions written in Kotlin and deployed with the [Serverless](https://serverless.com/) Framework.
-It integrates with Slack so I or anyone in my workspace can control when it's enabled.
+It uses [Twilio](https://www.twilio.com/) to handle calls and SMS, backed by AWS Lambda functions written in Kotlin.
+It integrates with Slack so I or anyone in my workspace can enable it.

 # Installation